Crestdale

 In 1963, the name officially changed to Crestdale when the school system changed the name of the school in Tank Town from Matthews Colored School to Crestdale.

 In 1988, Crestdale was annexed by the Town of Matthews.
 For its first century, Crestdale remained separate.
-In the 1980s, community leaders worked to have the community annexed and, for the first time, residents had access to town water and sewer services.
+In the 1980s, community leaders worked to have the community annexed, and for the first time, residents had access to county water and sewer services.